dutertetimes/dutertetimes.github.io/news/_posts/2016-08-06-20160806T015945-Speech of the President in the Mindanao Environment Summit.md

 ---
-title: Speech of the President in the Mindanao Environment Summit
+title: "President's Speech in the Mindanao Environment Summit"
 date: 2016-08-06T01:59:45UTC
 excerpt: President Duterte led the commencement of the State of the Mindanao Environment Day on 4 August 2016 tackling environmental issues and problems in Mindanao.
 layout: post